ucsb/campus-cloud-docs/docs/gcp/index.md

 * **Enable Cloud Audit Logs** — Admin Activity logs are WORM protected for 3 years
 * **Enable Security Command Center (SCC)** — Central security findings
 * **Require required resource labels** — Enforce your team's tags on resources
-* **Restrict networking** — Add your project to the Shared VPC or configure a standalone VPC with org policy controls
+* **Restrict networking** — VPC creation is blocked by org policy; request networking resources from the Cloud Team if your project needs them
 * **Set a billing budget alert** — Notifies you when spend approaches your specified threshold (funded projects only)